Assistant Professor of Marketing

 My primary research interest is consumer behavior.
 Within this domain, I am particularly interested in examining how people infer (general, across-domain) generosity after observing an act of generosity or selfishness.
 For example, I investigate how consumers evaluate a brand’s generosity based on the numerical attributes of its cause marketing campaign.
 I am also interested in moral consumption; in particular, I explore the role that moral and self conscious emotions have on regulating ethical and "mindful" consumption.

-Before joining the Marketing Ph.D. program at Ross, I received an M.Sc. in Marketing and a B.Com. (with honours) from Queen's University, Canada.
+Before joining the Marketing department at Sobey, I received a Ph.D. in Marketing from the University of Michigan, an M.Sc. in Marketing from Queen's University, and a B.Com. (with honours) from Queen's University.

 Publications & Papers Under Review